 The Evolution of Remote Work

 For as long as humans have had housing, they’ve been integrating their work into the home.
-But when the Industrial Revolution came around, society saw the rise of automation and large machines that required employees to be on-site in a warehouse or work facility.
-It wasn’t until the 1970s when the concept of telecommuting (re)emerged and began to stick.
+But when the Industrial Revolution came around, society saw the rise of automation and giant machines that required employees to be on-site in a warehouse or work facility.
+So it wasn’t until the 1970s that the concept of telecommuting (re)emerged and began to stick.

-Since then, working remotely has risen through the ranks with the increasing availability of remote desktop software, mobile technology, cloud platforms, etc. But for some reason, it’s still not the “norm.”
+Since then, working remote has risen through the ranks with the increasing availability of remote desktop software, mobile technology, cloud platforms, and more.
+But for some reason, it’s still not the “norm.”

-There’s still a stigma around remote work—that it’s unproductive, distracting, and costly to the company in terms of “wasted” employee hours.
-(I don’t have to remind you about Yahoo’s famous ban on remote work in 2013.)
-But I personally think there a handful of things that people get wrong about working remotely that I’d like to clear up.
+There’s still a stigma around remote work—that it’s unproductive, distracting, and costly to the company in terms of “wasted” employee hours (I don’t have to remind you about Yahoo’s infamous ban on remote work in 2013.)
+But I personally think there are a handful of things that people get wrong about working remote that I’d like to clear up.

 The Benefits of Remote Work

-While working remote will never be a possibility for some professionals (specifically hands-on, trade, or similar), it is a reality for many today who hold one of the millions of tech-related jobs around the world.
-And in my mind, working remotely allows them (and their companies) to realize a number of physical, psychological, and financial benefits:
+While working remotely will never be a possibility for some professionals (specifically hands-on, trade, or similar), it is a reality for many today who hold one of the millions of tech-related jobs worldwide.
+And in my mind, working remotely allows them (and their companies) to realize many physical, psychological, and financial benefits:

 Offices are actually incredibly distracting places.
-From water cooler chatter to drive-by check-ins from other employees, it’s hard to get anything done.
+It’s hard to get anything done, from water cooler chatter to drive-by check-ins from other employees.

-But an experiment of a Chinese call center concluded that employees who were able to work from home were actually 13% more productive than their in-office counterparts, which they said was due to the quieter working conditions at home.
+But an experiment of a Chinese call center concluded that employees who could work from home were actually 13% more productive than their in-office counterparts, which they said was due to the quieter working conditions at home.
 The experiment even showed that employees working from home took fewer breaks and sick days.

 Company Benefit: Higher Employee Productivity

-When work is uninterrupted, employees are able to engage in deeper focus, not only helping them complete their work more efficiently, but more thoughtfully and intentionally too.
+When work is uninterrupted, employees can engage in deeper focus, not only helping them complete their work more efficiently but more thoughtfully and intentionally too.

 Lack of Commute

 U.S. Census Bureau surveys report that 10.8 million Americans suffer through a commute that’s over an hour long each way.
-That’s more than 10 hours per week of stress and stationary activity that employees could be used to exercise, read, spend time with family, etc.—things that have been found to have a positive impact on human/employee well-being and productivity.
+That’s more than 10 hours per week of stress and stationary activity that employees could use to exercise, read, spend time with family, etc.—things that have been found to affect human/employee well-being and productivity positively.